-COM 665: Seminar in Communication and Negotiation in Employee Relations COM 667: Seminar in Intercultural Communication COM 764: Communication Internship (1-6 credit hours) COM 790: Advanced Independent Study (1-4 credit hours) COM 795: Seminar: Teaching College Communication
+COM 667: Seminar in Intercultural Communication COM 764: Communication Internship (1-6 credit hours) COM 790: Advanced Independent Study (1-4 credit hours) COM 795: Seminar: Teaching College Communication

 Students can take graduate level courses (500, 600, and 700 level) offered by other academic departments on campus if the courses are relevant to the field of communication and to a student's future academic or professional career.
 However, students must consult with and receive permission from their academic advisors about possible course options before registering for courses.
-Students who wish to take electives outside of the department must provide their advisor and the Director of Graduate Studies with a written rationale explaining why the course is relevant 1) to the field of communication AND 2) to their future academic or professional goals.
+Students who wish to take electives outside of the program must provide their advisor and the Director of Graduate Studies with a written rationale explaining why the course is relevant 1) to the field of communication AND 2) to their future academic or professional goals.